Close Menu

 WE CAN WIN YOUR SSD & SSI BENEFITS

 Throughout your case, our attorneys and staff will help you collect your medical records.
 We will help you prove your acute leukemia meets the SSA’s listing.
-Read here, if you have another form of cancer, like multiple myeloma.
+If you have another form of cancer, review information about multiple myeloma.

 Prior to your hearing, we will meet with you to talk about the judge’s questions.
-We will try to explain what kinds of questions you will be asked.
+We will try to explain what kinds of questions the judge will ask.
 Also, we will also try to prepare you to answer those questions.
 You will be answering questions about your cancer symptoms.

 HIRE US TO WIN YOUR SSD BENEFITS